 - Margin Requirements

-Client must maintain the minimum margin requirement on their open positions at all times.
-It is Client’s responsibility to monitor his/her account balance.
-Client may receive a margin call to deposit additional cash if the margin in the account concerned is too low.
-Alfa Capital Holdings (Cyprus) Limited has the right to liquidate any or all open positions whenever the minimum margin requirement is not maintained and this may result in Client’s positions being closed at a loss for which the Client will be liable.
+The Client must maintain the minimum margin requirement on their open positions at all times.
+It is the Client’s responsibility to monitor his/ her account balance.
+The Client may receive a margin call to deposit additional cash if the margin in the account concerned is too low.
+The Company has the right to liquidate any or all open positions whenever the minimum margin requirement is not maintained and this may result in Client’s positions being closed at a loss for which the Client will be liable.

 - Conflicts of Interest

-Alfa Capital Holdings (Cyprus) Limited is the counterparty to all transactions entered into under the Margin Trading Agreement and, as such, the interests of Alfa Capital Holdings (Cyprus) may be in conflict with the Clients’ interests.
-Nevertheless, Alfa Capital Holdings (Cyprus) Limited is committed to be acting honestly, fairly and in accordance with the Clients’ best interests.
-In the case where the measures put in place are not sufficient to avoid or manage a conflict of interest relating to a Client, Alfa Capital Holdings (Cyprus) Limited will disclose the conflict of interest before undertaking further business with the Client.
+The Company is the counterparty to all transactions entered into under the Margin Trading Agreement and, as such, the interests of the Company may be in conflict with the Clients’ interests.
+Nevertheless, the Company is committed to be acting honestly, fairly and in accordance with the Clients’ best interests.
+In the case where the measures put in place are not sufficient to avoid or manage a conflict of interest relating to a Client, the Company will disclose the conflict of interest before undertaking further business with the Client.
 Further information about conflict of interest can be found in Terms of Business.

 - Rights to Underlying Assets

-You should not risk more than you are prepared to lose.
+You should not invest more than the capital that you can afford to lose.
 Before deciding to trade, you should ensure that you understand the risks involved.
 You may seek independent financial advice, if necessary.